DinoChiesa/dpc-Angular-Todo/README.md

 In order for that to work, first you need your own App Services org.
 You can use a free org, sign up if you don't have one.
 Then create an app in App Services, I suggest you use a new one just for this todolist app.
-Then, you need to establish these permissions for the default role in UG on that app:
+Then, you need to establish these permissions in App Services for the default role:

     /users        POST
     /items    GET POST     DELETE
     /items/*           PUT DELETE

+and these permissions for the guest role in App Services:

+    /users        POST

-You can do this through the UG Admin UI, or using curl commands.
+You can do this through the App Services Admin UI; it's pretty self-explanatory if you go to "User Management" and click on the appropriate roles.
+You can also do it in an automated fashion using curl commands.

-To do it with curl commands, first, login to the Admin UI and get the org creds - this is a client_id and client_secret.
+For the latter, first, login to the Admin UI and get the org creds - this is a client_id and client_secret.

 Then, authenticate: